quicwg/base-drafts/draft-ietf-quic-qpack.md

 it can choose to use a lower dynamic table capacity (see
 {{set-dynamic-capacity}}).

-For clients using 0-RTT data in HTTP/3, the maximum table capacity is the remembered value of the setting.
-If the remembered value is not present or is 0, the server MAY set it to a non-zero value in its SETTINGS frame.
+For clients using 0-RTT data in HTTP/3, the server's maximum table capacity is the remembered value of the setting, or zero if the value was not previously sent.
+When the client's 0-RTT value of the SETTING is 0, the server MAY set it to a non-zero value in its SETTINGS frame.
 If the remembered value is non-zero, the server MUST send the same non-zero value in its SETTINGS frame.
 If it specifies any other value, or omits SETTINGS_QPACK_MAX_TABLE_CAPACITY from SETTINGS, the encoder must treat this as a connection error of type `HTTP_QPACK_DECODER_STREAM_ERROR`.

 For HTTP/3 servers and HTTP/3 clients when 0-RTT is not attempted or is rejected, the maximum table capacity is 0 until the encoder processes a SETTINGS